-There are no two people more enthusiastic about radio than those at the helm of “The Night Shift with Craig Allen,” the new Classic Hits evening show from Compass Media that launched in early April.
+There are no two people more enthusiastic about radio than those at the helm of “The Night Shift with Craig Allen.”
 Allen is the guy who used the public affairs show as a wedge into his hometown radio station, where the PD told him to stop being so enthusiastic and making the rest of the staff look bad.
 Gress was the programmer who always had thoughts on whatever was in “Ross On Radio” each week, even as her WOGL Philadelphia became the station that ushered in this decade’s resurgence of Classic Hits.

-Gress, Allen, Townsquare president of local programming Kurt Johnson (whose 17 Classic Hits stations are among those carrying the show from 7 p.m.-Midnight on weekdays), and voice-of-“The Night Shift” Dan Kelly all came through Star 104.5/Alice 104.5 Philadelphia in the late ‘90s and the early ‘00s.
-Gress, Allen, and Johnson were reunited when Gress became PD of WKXW (New Jersey 101.5), the News/Talk powerhouse where Allen hosts Classic Hits on Saturday afternoon.
+Gress, Allen, Townsquare president of local programming Kurt Johnson, and voice-of-“The Night Shift” Dan Kelly all came through Star 104.5/Alice 104.5 Philadelphia in the late ‘90s and the early ‘00s.
+Gress, Allen, and Johnson were reunited when Gress became PD of New Jersey 101.5, the News/Talk powerhouse where Allen hosts the station’s weekend Classic Hits programming on Saturday afternoon.

 Allen and Gress are clearly the kind of people you want to hang out and talk radio with.
-Even during the planning sessions for “The Night Shift,” (for which the author oversees the show’s mix of mid-‘70s through early ‘90s hits with an emphasis on the ‘80s), you could pretty much count on radio geekery to break out.
-So here’s what talking radio with Anne Gress and Craig Allen sounds like.
+Even during the planning sessions for “The Night Shift,” you could pretty much count on radio geekery to break out.
+Here’s what talking radio with Anne Gress and Craig Allen sounds like.